The Best Handyman Insurance Companies

 Workers’ Compensation

 Workers’ compensation covers medical expenses, loss of income, and rehabilitation costs in the event of a work-related injury or illness.
-With the exception of Texas, states require employers to provide workers’ compensation insurance in some capacity.
-However, in certain states, that requirement may depend on the number of employees that make up a workforce.
-Fortunately, you only need to secure workers’ comp insurance if you employ others, which most handymen don’t do.
+With the exception of Texas and South Dakota, states generally require employers to provide workers’ compensation insurance.
+In many states, this requirement depends on the number of employees in your workforce.
+However, you may still need to secure workers’ comp insurance even if you work alone.
+Some states require coverage for certain trades regardless of staff size, and many clients or general contractors will require proof of a policy before you can bid on or start a project.

 Errors & Omissions / Professional Liability